The Music Team

 The Edexcel A level Music Technology course has been running at Hagley for many years and this year 100% of the students have gone onto study Music technology at degree level.

-Part songs / rounds / vocal techniques / composition and arranging / simple graphic scores
+Part songs / rounds / composition and arranging / group work

 Drum & Bass